 One of the most important benefits of being a US permanent resident is having the right to legally work in the United States.
 America is known for being the “land of opportunity” and there are many stories of people who immigrate to the United States, find good jobs in the USA (or start their own business) and live the “American Dream.”
-With a low unemployment rate of only 3.5 percent (November 2019) and 7 million jobs in the USA unfilled because there are not enough workers available, now is the perfect time to seek US employment!
+With a low unemployment rate of only 5.4 percent (July 2021) and a record 10million jobs in the USA unfilled because there are not enough workers available, now is the perfect time to seek US employment!

 US Job Seeking